mikaelpatel/Arduino-Shell/README.md

 Code blocks "{...}".
 They begin with left curley bracket and end with a right curley bracket.
-When the script is executed the address of the block is pushed on the parameter stack and can be used with operation code; execute "x", loop "l", while "w", if-true "i", and if-else "e".
-Blocks may be nested.
+When the script is executed the address of the block is pushed on the parameter stack.

+### Control Structures

+Control structures follow the same format at PostScript.
+They are also Reversed Polish Notation.
+The block or blocks are push on the stack before the control structure instruction.

+    bool { if-block } *if*
+    bool { if-block } { else-block } *ifelse*

+    n { loop-block } *loop*

+    { while-block bool } *while*

 ### Comments